liferay/liferay-docs/develop/reference/articles/00-development-reference.markdown

 Here you'll find reference documentation for @product@, Liferay Screens, Liferay Faces, and technologies related to you as a third-party developer.

-The different types of reference docs you'll find in this section of the Liferay Developer Network are as follows:
+The different types of reference docs you'll find in this section are as
+follows:

 - Descriptions of Java and JavaScript APIs, CSS, tags and tag libraries, and XML DTDs